CHIP-SET/Documents/Developing_a_Research_Object_Best_Practices.md

 ###Q:  Do you need to support the exchange and use of the Research Object’s resources offline?

 The ro bundle [#Soiland-Reyes] mechanism of serialisation is based upon a Zip archive that specialises the Adobe Universal Container Format.
 The ro bundle contains a manifest file that describes the aggregation.
 This manifest can refer to files that are part of the Zip archive, or simply refer to resources that are elsewhere via a URI.

+Consider as well any restrictions of authorisation, and whether certain parts of the research object are restricted, and should only be accessible to certain people.
+In this case then it would be prefereable for the resources to remain hosted in their original location - so that authentication and authorization remains with the original data provider.

 ###Q:  Do you need to manage versioning of the Research Object itself?
 If so what constitutes a new version of your Research Object?